M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 ```

 Looking at the output, the tool stated that it didn't found an origin IP, but we found many other IP's that could be useful in our engagement.

+We can also find the IP adress in the IP ranges of different ??holders/cloud providers?? with help of `sni-ip-ranges`, doing it manually or using tool like CloudRecon:

 ## Other tools